Kim Porter | Published Nov 10, 2025 8 Min

 Below are some ways the balance could change, but keep in mind that there can be accounting complexities and fine print, so you’ll definitely want to discuss your situation with your accountant.

-• Business income: As the business earns money, each capital account is increased proportionally.
+- Business income: As the business earns money and receives cash inflows, each capital account is increased proportionally.

 Each capital account should track the partner’s:

-• Cash contributions or the fair market value of assets—like property, vehicles, and equipment—contributed during the year
+- Cash contributions or the fair market value of non-financial assets—like real estate property, vehicles, and equipment—contributed during the year

 Take a look at one example: Let’s say two people form a limited liability company and decide to split ownership down the middle—each taking 50% of the profits and losses.
 Each owner invests $25,000, so each capital account starts out with $25,000.